Call for Nominations for

 - Nominee Qualifications: An abbreviated (1-2 page) Curriculum Vitae or Résumé.

 - (If not self-nominated): Nomination Statement: A brief statement from the nominator attesting to the nominee's qualifications.

 - (If not self-nominated) Nominator Identification and Contact Information: Name, Title, Affiliation, Landmail Address, Email, Phone.

 Nominations may include letters of support sent with the packet or under separate cover.
 However, these also need to arrive on or before Friday, March 11, 2011.
 Send all materials via email to [email protected] or via landmail to AEA, 16 Sconticut Neck Rd #290, Fairhaven MA 02719.

 The bylaws require the Leadership Team, with Board approval, to submit to the membership the names of only two candidates for each open position.
 There is no guarantee that a nominee will be placed on the ballot.
 If you are nominating someone, please make the nominee aware of this fact.

-The bylaws also allow for an alternate approach to the nominations process.
-A petition may be made to the Leadership PAT with the signatures of 25 current AEA members in support of a nominee.
-This person will be added to the ballot automatically and may be in addition to the two Leadership PAT candidates.
-The petition must be received in the AEA office, for forwarding to the Leadership Team, on or before the Friday, March 5, 2010 deadline for nominations.
+The bylaws also allow for an alternative approach to the nominations process.
+A petition may be made to the Leadership Team with the signatures of at least 1% of current AEA members (64 signatures) in support of a nominee.
+This person will be added to the ballot automatically and may be in addition to the two Leadership Team identified candidates.
+The petition must be received in the AEA office, for forwarding to the Leadership Team, on or before the Friday, March 11, 2011 deadline for nominations.

-If you have questions about nominations or elections, please contact the 2010 Leadership Priority Area Team Chair, Gail Barrington, via email at email@example.com.
-If you have questions about the submissions process or need assistance in compiling materials, please contact the 2010 Recruitment Task Force Chair, Stan Capela, via email at firstname.lastname@example.org.
+If you have questions about nominations or elections, please contact the 2011 Leadership Team Chair, Katye Perry, via email at [email protected].
+If you have questions about the nomination process or need assistance in compiling materials, please contact the 2011 Recruitment Task Force Chair, Kathleen Bolland , via email at [email protected].